-Level of Supervision - The fellow is supervised on a daily basis by the ID attending physician assigned to the rotation.
+Level of Supervision - The fellow is supervised daily by the ID attending physician assigned to the rotation.
 The attending is available by pager 24 hours/day, 7 days/week during the rotation if issues occur outside attending rounds.
 The attending physician evaluates the fellows in the competencies and learning outcomes outlined above.
-In addition, the attending physician role models appropriate behaviour for all competencies.
+In addition, the attending physician role models appropriate behavior for all competencies.